PSBVISION/Self-drivingJS_Part1/README.md

 ## Browser Support

-Dash is currently fully supported only by [Google Chrome](https://www.google.com/chrome/).
+Motiv is currently fully supported only by [Google Chrome](https://www.google.com/chrome/).
 Chrome is the only browser that supports WebGL 2 in an OffscreenCanvas created by a Web Worker.
 The planner must be run in a separate thread (using a Web Worker), so that reading planning results back to the CPU doesn't block the simulation.

 ### Google Chrome

 Both hardware acceleration and experimental canvas features must be enabled.
-Dash works correctly in Google Chrome on both Windows and MacOS.
+Motiv works correctly in Google Chrome on both Windows and MacOS.
 Linux hasn't been tested, but I've seen nothing to lead me to believe that it wouldn't work.
 Chromium will probably work as well.

 #### Enable hardware acceleration